DominikDoom/corona-manager/README.md

 # Corona Manager
-A project management system built with Electron &amp; MySQL
+A project management system built with Electron